 On consolidation, exchange differences arising from the translation of any net investment in foreign entities, and of borrowings and other currency instruments designated as hedges of such investments, are taken to shareholders' equity.
-When a foreign operation is sold or borrowings repaid a proportionate share of such exchange differences are recognised in the statement of comprehensive income as part of the gain or loss on sale.
+When a foreign operation is sold or borrowings repaid a proportionate share of such exchange differences is recognised in the statement of comprehensive income as part of the gain or loss on sale.

-(I) Income tax
+(m) Income Tax